Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/Private Helm Registry/private-helm-reg-usage.md

 #### Example 2

 This example, we will do almost the same as in example 1.
-However, in this example we will utilize multiple values files which allows you to easily define or overwrite the default values.
+However, in this example we will utilize multiple values files which allows you to easily define or overwrite the default or common values.
 Below is an example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1